laurinalastella/surfs_up/README.md

 ---

 # Results:
-## June
+## Temperatures (in F)
-    - Mean June temperature is 75 degrees F.
+- Mean temperature is 75 in June, 71 in December.
-    - Minimum June temperature is 64 degrees F.
+- Minimum temperature is 64 in June, 56 in December.
-    - Maximum June temperature is 85 degrees F.
+- Maximum temperature is 85 in June, 83 in December.

+#### June, all years:
 ![surfsup_jun_101](Resources/surfsup_jun_101.png)

-## December
-    - Mean December temperature is 71 degrees F.
-    - Minimum December temperature is 56 degrees F.
-    - Maximum December temperature is 83 degrees F.
+#### December, all years:
 ![surfsup_dec_101](Resources/surfsup_dec_101.png)

 ---